Katelyn Runck Shows Off Incredible Abs In Black Sports Bra & Pink Thong

 Katelyn Runck showed off her amazing abs after a “killer workout” in a new post on Instagram.
-The model shared a photo on her feed in which she sported a sports bra from BYLT and a low-rise thong that left almost nothing to the imagination as she posed outside.
+The model shared a photo on her feed in which she sported a sports bra from BYLT and a low-rise thong that left almost nothing to the imagination.

-The photo showed Katelyn leaning against what looked to be a tall wooden fence.
-In the background, tree leaves could be seen hanging over the wall.
+The photo showed Katelyn leaning against what looked to be a tall wooden fence with leaves hanging over it.
 The sun shone down on the scene behind Katelyn, casting shadows over her tan body and defining her ripped muscles.
 She looked radiant and happy after her sweat session.

-Katelyn’s look featured a black sports bra with “BYLT” written in white text, as well as “Beyond Your Limit Training” underneath.
+Katelyn’s look featured a black sports bra with “BYLT” written in white text and “Beyond Your Limit Training” underneath.
 The top had a low-cut neckline that hardly contained Katelyn’s ample cleavage, which spilled out at the center.
 In addition, the sides dipped low, exposing a fair amount of sideboob.

 Katelyn’s flat, toned tummy was on show between the top and a pink thong.
 The thong remained very low on the fitness guru’s waist to expose her abs.
 In addition, the straps were pulled down slightly to rest on her curvy hips.
 Of course, Katelyn’s muscular thighs were on full display as well.